 Through our brief history lesson, we’ve learned that drawings and sculptures of big penises are nothing new, but their meaning certainly has changed over time.
 What began as expressions of fertility, ended in big penises symbolizing brutishness and foolishness.
 Strangely enough, we also started to see the beginnings of the idea that penis size=power and masculinity.

-Stay tuned for part 3, where we’ll talk about Freud, witches, Big Dick Energy, and a surprisingly tender subreddit.
+Click here for part 3, where we’ll talk about Freud, witches, and Big Dick Energy.